-During 2015, the extraction wells did not operate.
+During 2016, the extraction wells did not operate.
 The wells were sampled quarterly during the year.
 Table 2-2 shows no monthly pumping data for the two extraction wells as they were on standby for the year.
-Table 3.2.9-2 shows the monthly extraction well pumping rates.
-NSE-1 and NSE-2 remained in standby mode.
+Table 3.2.9-2 shows the monthly extraction well pumping rates, however NSE-1 and NSE-2 remained in standby mode.
 Figure 3.2.9-2 plots the TVOC concentrations in the extraction wells.
 VOC concentrations for NSE-1 and NSE-2 are provided in Table F-31.
-Steady TVOC concentration trends are noted for both wells during 2015, with concentrations below 9 μg/L in NSE-1 and below 2 μg/L in NSE-2 during the entire year.
-All individual VOCs were below their AWOS.
-Tritium was not detected in the extraction wells in 2015.
+Slight increases were seen in NSE-1 starting in the third quarter with a maximum TVOC concentration of 12 μg/L. NSE-2 TVOC concentrations remained steady and low during 2016, with concentrations below 1 μg/L. All individual VOCs were below their AWQS.
+Beginning in October 2016, NSE-1 was sampled quarterly for EDB and analyzed with Method 504.
+EDB was not detected.
+Tritium was not detected in the extraction wells in 2016.

-No VOC concentrations for 2015 for influent and effluent are noted on Tables F-32 and F-33 as the system was in standby mode.
+No influent and effluent samples were collected since the system was in standby mode.

-The cumulative mass of VOCs removed by the treatment system versus time is noted on Figure 3.2.9-3 and on Table F-34.
+The cumulative mass of VOCs removed by the treatment system versus time is noted on Figure 3.2.9-3.
 A cumulative total of 44 pounds of VOCs were removed from the aquifer during system operation.

 The system began operation in 2004 and was predicted to run for approximately 10 years.
 The system operated as designed and was shut down and placed in standby mode in June 2014.
-No operating difficulties were experienced beyond normal maintenance.

 The NSE Treatment System performance can be evaluated based on decisions identified for this system from the groundwater DQO process.